wavefrontHQ/help/system_prefs.md

 ### System Preferences

-System Preferences allow users with User Management permissions to set Wavefront preferences:
+System Preferences allow users with **Accounts & Groups** permissions to set Wavefront preferences:

 The **New User Defaults** tab has these options:
 * Globally set whether Getting Started Progress display and Query Builder are the defaults.
 Individual users can override those settings.